doeixd/Open-Commerce-Standard/README.md

 OCS integrates the [x402 Protocol](https://github.com/coinbase/x402), Coinbase's open standard for internet-native payments, to enable seamless, blockchain-based transactions within the order lifecycle.
 This makes OCS "web3-native," allowing for instant, programmable payments using stablecoins like USDC.

+**Furthermore, OCS leverages the x402 protocol's extensibility to support traditional fiat payments.** Through the `fiat_intent` scheme, servers can handle secure, modern payment flows from providers like Stripe and PayPal, all within the same elegant request/retry cycle.
+This provides implementers with a single, unified protocol for both web3 and traditional e-commerce.

 ### Why X402?

 Traditional payment systems (credit cards, PayPal) suffer from high fees (2-3% + processing costs), slow settlement (days), chargeback risks, and friction for machine-to-machine transactions.
 X402 addresses these by: